kuzmak161-creator/abc-pascal-tui/README.md

 ```bash
 python tui.py
 ```
-commands for installation in Debian (only tested with Arm versions)
+# instructions for Debian (only tested with Arm versions)

 ```bash